hk-speedrunning/Silksong-Resources/setup.md

   - This folder can be anywhere you like, but some Windows installs may prevent Livesplit from working properly if it is in your Downloads folder.
   - You must have LiveSplit version 1.8.34 or later.
 You can check the version via right click -> `About`.
 Livesplit automatically prompts you for updates to both itself and the autosplitter - please don't reject any of these updates.

 Configuring the autosplitter manually is not recommended, as it is more complex & the configuration wizard is unusably slow.
-Instead, we recommend generating [HKSplitmaker](https://hksplitmaker.com/?game=silksong) to generate the splits with icons & the autosplitter preconfigured.
+Instead, we recommend using [HKSplitmaker](https://hksplitmaker.com/?game=silksong) to generate the splits with icons & the autosplitter preconfigured.

 - Go to [HKSplitmaker](https://hksplitmaker.com/?game=silksong) & find pre-made splits for your category, then press `Generate`.
   - If your category does not have pre-made splits, use the UI to create your own.